TosbackCgusBridge-Bot/CGUs-versions/Amtrak/Privacy Policy.md

 Privacy Policy

-Updated: March 11, 2013
+Updated: December 16, 2013

 Section 1 — Introduction

 At Amtrak, we respect your privacy and value the trust and confidence you place in us.
-We are committed to safeguarding your privacy while you're using Amtrak.com, m.Amtrak.com, Amtrak for iPhone Appplication, and Amtrak for Android Application, Amtrak.com/Whistle-Stop, AmtrakGuestRewards.com, (referred to individually as “Site” or collectively as “Sites”).
+We are committed to safeguarding your privacy while you're using Amtrak.com. m.Amtrak.com.
+Amtrak applications for iPhone, Android, or Windows Phone.
+Amtrak.com/Whistle-Stop. or AmtrakGuestRewards.com (referred to individually as “Site” or collectively as “Sites”).
 This privacy policy (referred to on this page as the "Policy") describes our commitment to your privacy.
 By using a Site, you acknowledge that you understand and expressly agree to this Policy.

 When you use a Site, we may collect information about your visit to the Site, your usage of the Site, and information that you provide.
 This Policy describes: